PrismLauncher/prismlauncher.org/src/news/cf-compromised-alert.md

 > Summary:
 >
 > As of a couple hours ago, tens of mods & modpacks, mostly on 1.16.5, 1.18.2 and 1.19.2 have been updated to include malicious files.
 These projects include When Dungeons Arise, Sky Villages, and the Better MC modpack series.
-The Curseforge profile of these accounts show someone logging into them directly.
+The CurseForge profile of these accounts show someone logging into them directly.
 >
-> It is very likely that someone has access to several large Curseforge profiles and have found a way of bypassing 2FA to log into them.
+> It is very likely that someone has access to several large CurseForge profiles and have found a way of bypassing 2FA to log into them.
 >
 > You can see here that the Fabulously Optimized team was also affected: <https://cdn.discordapp.com/attachments/790275974503202857/1115801834746023946/image.png>
 >